 Found in the form of air pollution, food and product chemicals, second-hand smoke, and insecticides, these toxic substances are all parts of our external environment that are known to have a negative impact on our body.
 This makes them prime candidates for creating the painful joints suffered by RA patients.

-Depending on the type and severity of the exposure, it’s possible that these can all be contributing factors to developing autoimmune diseases like rheumatoid arthritis.
+Depending on the type and severity of the exposure, it’s possible that these can all be contributing factors to developing autoimmune diseases like RA.
 As managing your weight and quitting smoking are recommended to lower your RA risk, avoiding exposure to toxins is another way of controlling and preventing the disease.

 If your environmental exposures are many and you’ve already been diagnosed with RA, successful treatment may involve removing these toxins from your space as much as possible.
 For instance, if your job entails working around chemicals that could be contributing to your RA, then perhaps a career change is a suitable treatment option.
 Or, if you live with someone who smokes, making them go outside or ending the relationship may help reduce your RA symptoms.